 Posts Tagged ‘ESA’

-By The Space Report research@spacefoundation.org.
-After more than a decade of planning, and seven years of space flight traversing more than 1 billion miles, a sample from the asteroid Bennu safely landed Earth at 8:52 a.m. on Sunday, Sept.
-24. Now, an international team of scientists will exami… Thank you for your interest in The…
+NASA’s OSIRIS-REx spacecraft returned a sample from the asteroid Bennu, which could help scientists better understand the formation of the solar system.
+After more than a decade of planning and seven years of space flight traversing more than 1 billion miles, a sample from the asteroid Bennu safely landed on Earth.

-Read MoreIndia P.M.
-Calls Safe Landing of Lunar Probe ‘Dawn of a New Era’
+Read MoreIndia P.M. calls safe landing of lunar probe ‘Dawn of a New Era’

 There may be diamonds in the sky.
 The James Webb Space Telescope’s spectrometry gear identified carbon molecules in dust that formed during the universe’s infancy, but debate rages over just what they could be, the European Space Agency said in July.

-Read MoreSpain Signs Up as 25th Nation in Artemis Pact
+Read MoreSpain signs up as 25th nation in Artemis pact

 Officials from NASA and the U.S. State Department gathered in Madrid Tuesday as Science and Innovation Minister Diana Morant signed off for Spanish agreement to the Artemis Accords, marking the 25th nation to join the U.S.-led treaty to govern conduct in orbit and beyond.